Daily symptom checker

 If you’re not feeling well or are experiencing symptoms and don’t have access to technology then contact your supervisor so they can fill this out on your behalf.

 All employees, including student workers, who are reporting to university grounds or who are working in the field (such as on a research project) are expected and required to screen for COVID-19 symptoms each day and report them at the button above.

-A paper copy of the daily health screening may be printed.
+A paper copy of the daily health screening may be printed if employees are unable to use the online checker.
 If using the paper form, employees may scan or take a photo of the form and email it to Environmental Health Services at ehs_public_health_office@Mail.Colostate.edu.
 If those options are not available, the form can be used delivered to a supervisor when the employee is able to do so and is symptom-free.

 Employees may accumulate up to four days at a time on a paper form before providing it to their supervisor if they do not have symptoms.
 If employees using the paper form have symptoms, they should contact the CSU public health officials noted on the form.

 Employees may also contact their supervisors, who have the authority to fill out the paper form on their behalf.
 Supervisors should not fill out the form online for an employee; the checker is tied to each person’s eID.
 Reporting symptoms for someone other than yourself will appear to be your own report.